 find the source of her manuscript.
 Accompanied by Danny—who

 still carries a torch for her—and Eddy Thompson, a former black ops

 contractor with a dubious agenda, the action and smoldering romance heat up.
-Their expedition into the Hind Kush is tracked by CIA drones, Russian Special Forces and a rogue FSB assassin with ties to Chechen separatists, as Sonya races to solve the mystery of her father’s disappearance and the whereabouts of his deadly cargo before Wild Boar—or someone worse—can get their hands on it.
+Their expedition into the Hindu Kush is tracked by CIA drones, Russian Special Forces and a rogue FSB assassin with ties to Chechen separatists, as Sonya races to solve the mystery of her father’s disappearance and the whereabouts of his deadly cargo before Wild Boar—or someone worse—can get their hands on it.

-It was the bird woman in Gaza City that finally asphyxiated any moral ambivalence Sonya retained from her mother’s liberal politics.
+It was the bird woman in Khan Yunis that finally asphyxiated any moral ambivalence Sonya retained from her mother’s liberal politics.
 She had not the slightest remorse when an Apache helicopter rammed Hellfire missiles down the throat of some monster who had sent a child shahid [witness] across the Green Line strapped into a vest sewn with ball-bearing-packed pipe bombs.
 But this woman with the birds seemed different—the loving way she handled them, fed them and spoke softly to them, from what Sonya could see perched above the city streets.
 Yes, she was HAMAS, one of Yassin’s people dedicated to the obliteration of Sonya’s adopted country, but there was something about the bird woman—something unexpectedly human—that made Sonya hesitate to follow her “intercept” instinct.

 That hesitation had cost two callow IDF soldiers their lives when they stopped to admire the woman’s birdcage and failed to notice her moving for cover.
 Their remains had to be scraped off the wall by a ZAKA team and carried away in plastic bags after the